WesterosCraft/WesterosCTM/README.md

 rules sensitive to biome and/or Y coordinate ranges.
 The syntax for these settings, which are provided in the "extra" section, is as follows:

-- condWidth: number of textures wide the provided substitution texture image is - if undefined, 1 is assumed
+- "condWidth": number of textures wide the provided substitution texture image is - if undefined, 1 is assumed
-- condHeight: number of textures high the provided substitution texture image is - if undefined, 1 is assumed
+- "condHeight": number of textures high the provided substitution texture image is - if undefined, 1 is assumed
-- conds: An array of substitution rules.
+- "conds": An array of substitution rules.
 Each rule is an object with the following fields
    - sources: an optional array of source texture coordinates: each of these objects is formated as follows:
       - index: index number of the input texture - if not defined, any index will match
       - row: base zero row in the input texture - if not defined, any row will match